Carex Folding Walker (Adult, Adjustable Height with Wheels) · โ˜… 4.3 Top Pick Check price on Amazon →

 WarrantyOne year manufacturer

-Should you buy the Carex Folding Walker (Adult, Adjustable Height with Wheels)?
+Carex Folding Walker (Adult, Adjustable Height with Wheels) FAQs

 Yes for post-surgical recovery, hip and knee replacement rehabilitation, and aging-in-place balance support.
 The 300 lb weight capacity and the folding mechanism justify the price across a 3-5 year service life.

 Drive Medical has a slightly higher weight capacity (350 vs 300 lb) and is built marginally heavier.
-Carex is $7 cheaper and the build quality difference is small.
+Carex the price cheaper and the build quality difference is small.
 For users under 280 lb either works, for heavier users pick Drive Medical.

 With wheels in almost all cases.
 The two-front-wheel design reduces the lift-and-shuffle workload by roughly half on hard floors, and it is meaningfully easier on carpet.
 Skip wheels only if your physical therapist specifically recommends a stationary walker for stability training.